The 2026 Guide

 Saturday — day

-Go-karting at Pallas Karting — the classic stag race day.
+Go-karting at a nearby track — the classic stag race day.

 Saturday — night